Back to California

 Public Utilities Commission

-A government agency that regulates public utilities like electricity and water companies to ensure fair service.
+A government agency that regulates public utilities like electricity and water companies.

 Limits and Unknowns

-• It is unclear how the studies will be used or if they will lead to further regulations.
+• It is unclear how many studies will be required or their exact content.

 Bill History